EstelleGvl/unknownhands/pages/USER_GUIDE.md

 2. Filter strategically using language or country filters to focus on specific traditions
 3. Compare variants to notice how the same formula appears with different spellings
 4. Always expand formula cards to see real examples in context
-5. Use the "View SU" button to explore full records and related data
+5. Use the "View Scribal Unit" button to explore full records and related data
 6. Track patterns by noting which formulas appear in multiple countries or time periods
 7. Consider zero matches as indicators of patterns not yet found in the corpus